gramoli/gramoli.github.io/_posts/2025-11-19-reproducibility-is-vital-for-blockchain.md

 ### What is Reproducibility?

-Reproducibility, the ability for independent researchers to run the same methods and obtain the same results, is one of the bedrock principles of the sciencetific method.
+Reproducibility, the ability for independent researchers to run the same methods and obtain the same results, is one of the bedrock principles of the scientific advances.
 Without it, there is no way to understand the factors that lead to the observed results.
-If a result can’t be reproduced, then what produced it?
+If a result cannot be reproduced, then what produced it?
 - A correct methodology?
-- A carefully controlled setup that does notn’t exist in the real world?
+- A carefully controlled setup that does not exist in the real world?
 - A lucky accident?

 ### Misleading Results